tasket/wyng-util-qubes/README.md

 configuration are likely to hinge on VM names, `wyng-util-qubes` addresses a security risk posed by Qubes' built-in tools.

-Disposable VMs: Since dispVMs do not have their own physical storage, they exist only in the Qubes XML metata which is always backed up in its entirety.
+Disposable VMs: Since dispVMs do not have their own physical storage, they exist only in the Qubes XML metadata which is always backed up in its entirety.
 This means all dispVMs are included in each backup session.
 However, `wyng-util-qubes` cannot see all versions of this XML data at any given time, so it cannot list dispVMs without giving a specific `--session` ID, and it cannot delete dispVMs.

 For each qube/VM, the private and/or root volumes are automatically backed up and restored depending on the type of VM, and a 'wyng-qubes-metadata' volume will always be added to the backup session as well.